szeichner/RyuguPAHs/README.md

 Raw files from GC-Orbitrap measurements of Ryugu PAHs [![DOI](https://zenodo.org/badge/577828762.svg)](https://zenodo.org/badge/latestdoi/577828762)

 Sub folders include raw files from Orbitrap measurements of PAHs from Ryugu, Murchison and combusted plant biomass.
-There are also three xlsx files with processed data products included in the mansucript.
-Each sample type is processed in a separate xlsx file: "HB2_data_processed_08092023_v2" contains HB2 data, "Murchison_directElutionJME_reanalysis" contains Murchison data, and "Sept2022_FireProducts_checkedAug2023" contains combusted plant biomass data.
-Within each file, results that are included in the paper are within tabs that are labeled "FINAL".
+Each subfolder also has the associated xlsx document that includes calculations for isotope ratio measurements.

+The last sub folder includes csv files to generate Figs S3&4 which are the data compilations of abundance, d13CVPDB and dDVSMOW for other meteorites.

+Each subfolder has its own readme.txt file that will provide more details